Second-hand smoke

 Public spaces include shopping malls, hospitality venues, enclosed sports and recreation venues and enclosed workplaces.
 Shared areas include enclosed stairwells, carparks, foyers, corridors, laundries, kitchens and common rooms.

-Prisons are smoke-free in South Australia.
+Prisons are also smoke-free in South Australia.

 For more information about smoke-free enclosed public areas, visit the SA Health website.